Ellis Island in 1905

 By Paolo Calvano

 Migration to the Confederation started at the very beginnings of the history of this nation.
-Already from the end of the 18th century small groups of Italians that could be classified, in a very general sense, as merchants, artists and artillery men.
-In the middle of the 19th century with the failure of the insurrections in various European states, there was a consistent exodus of political refugees.
+Already from the end of the 18th century small groups of Italians arrived that could be classified, in a very general sense, as merchants, artists and artisans.
+In the middle of the 19th century, with the failure of the insurrections in various European states, there was a consistent exodus of political refugees.
 Even in 1880 the migrants were only 44,000.
-From then on till 1900 the migrants, nearly all peasant farmers, and the majority from central and southern Italy, reached around 800,000.
-With the new century and an exodus of biblical proportions, that until the outbreak of the Great War, sees numberless young Italians disembarking at Ellis Island.
-There were three and a half millions of these “temporary” migrants (because half, in the same period, embarked for Italy) that arrived in the USA; nearly all males young and from the southern regions, with significant exceptions the minority of tradesmen from central and northern regions of Italy.
+From then on till 1900 the migrants, nearly all peasant farmers and the majority from central and southern Italy, reached around 800,000.
+With the new century came an exodus of biblical proportions that, until the outbreak of the Great War, saw numberless young Italians disembarking at Ellis Island.
+There were three and a half million of these “temporary” migrants (because half, in the same period, embarked back to Italy) that arrived in the USA; nearly all males, young and from the southern regions, with significant exceptions the minority of tradesmen from central and northern regions of Italy.

-This temporary flow has some definite characteristics: young and very young, without women and children, largely from an agricultural background, gathered with fellow countrymen, and established themselves in areas already settled by Italians.
-These migrants have in mind one main aim to save in as short a time as possible, suffering privations, as much money as possible to use back in Italy.
-They are reluctant to learn the English language (they often do not know Italian as well) or think of naturalization or take to take up permanence in the USA.
-This great mass of workers is considered a workforce of a second order.
+This temporary flow has some definite characteristics: young and very young, without women and family, largely from an agricultural background, gathered with fellow countrymen, and established themselves in areas already settled by Italians.
+These migrants had in mind one main aim — to save as much money as possible in as short a time as possible, suffering privations, to use back in Italy.
+They were reluctant to learn the English language (they often did not know Italian well either) or think of naturalisation or take up permanence in the USA.
+This great mass of workers was considered a workforce of a second order.

-As unskilled workers they found work in the building industry, and construction of sewers, tunnels, railways and work in the wharves.
-Over half are employed as attendants or common workers.
-The dual condition illiteracy and not being specialist workers, made them vulnerable to exploitation, especially by other Italians to whom they turned to and who acted as mediators to help them integrate into the American community.
-Finding a job and a miserable lodging, resolving small problems of daily life, saving money like a bank or sending them back to the family in Italy.
-This also happened, for those that had the right to vote, to find themselves bartering with the local politicians for small personal favours.
-With the Great War and the big shortage of labour there was an improvement in the stability in the workplace and a rise in the quality of employment.
-Many Italians recycle themselves as wharf workers and become qualified miners in the coal mines.
-The smarter ones set up trade shops, restaurants, wholesale fruit and vegetable (wines and oil), they took risks as traders or in the fishing industry.
-In the meanwhile there began to spread, journalism being an accomplice, the stereotype of the mafia and the Italian organised underworld.
-“From the 1880s the Little Italies began to grow like mushrooms in the whole of America.
-Like a mosaic grouping based on villages or the regions of origin”.
+As unskilled workers they found work in the building industry, and construction of sewers, tunnels, railways and work on the wharves.
+Over half were employed as attendants or common workers.
+The dual condition of illiteracy and not being specialist workers made them vulnerable to exploitation, especially by other Italians to whom they turned and who acted as mediators to help them integrate into the American community — finding a job and a miserable lodging, resolving small problems of daily life, saving money like a bank or sending it back to the family in Italy.
+This also happened, for those that had the right to vote, to find themselves bartering with local politicians for small personal favours.
+With the Great War and the big shortage of labour there was an improvement in the stability of the workplace and a rise in the quality of employment.
+Many Italians recycled themselves as wharf workers and became qualified miners in the coal mines.
+The smarter ones set up trade shops, restaurants, wholesale fruit and vegetable businesses (wines and oil), and took risks as traders or in the fishing industry.
+In the meanwhile there began to spread, with journalism as an accomplice, the stereotype of the mafioso and the Italian organised underworld.
+“From the 1880s the Little Italies began to grow like mushrooms all over America.
+Like a mosaic of groupings based on villages and the regions of origin.”

 Postcard of ship Garibaldi